PHOTOGRAPHY EQUIPMENT

 Tascam and cell phone audio recorders

-Harness, camera car mounts, walkie talkies, monopods, tripods, cable releases
+Harness, camera car mounts, walkie talkies, monopods, larger tripods, cable releases

 Porsche Cayenne equipped for car to car photography and cinematography